leoslf/coverage-sh/README.md

 ## Caveats

-The plugin works by patching the `subprocess.Popen` class to alter `sh` and `bash` calls to produce trace files.
+The plugin works by patching the `subprocess.Popen` class to set the "ENV" and "BASH_ENV" environment variables before execution to source a helper script which enables tracing.
 This approach comes with a few caveats:

 - It will only cover shell scripts that are executed via the subprocess module.
-- Only commands that start with    `sh`, `/bin/sh`, `/usr/bin/sh` and the path returned by `which sh` as well as their bash equivalents are supported.
-Custom interpreter paths and other shells are not supported.
+- Only bash and sh are supported
 - Depending on the shell scripts, their trace files may become very large.

 ## License